Malthouse Drama Classes

 Intro to Drama is taught by Briar

 Runs 8 weeks.
-Two options available: Wed or Thurs at 4 pm | Starts April 2025 | Cost $135
+Three options available: Mon, Wed or Thurs at 4 pm | Starts July 2025 | Cost $135

 BOOK YOUR CHILD’S PLACE NOW